chef-boneyard/chef-web-docs-2016/includes_resources_provisioning/includes_resources_provisioning_aws_vpc_attributes.rst

    * - ``internet_gateway``
      - Use to specify if a defined virtual network has an internet gateway.
 Possible values: ``true``, ``false``, or ``:detach``.
 When ``true``, an internet gateway is created and attached to the defined virtual network.
 When ``false``, an internet gateway is deleted when the ``Owned`` tag on the internet gateway is ``true`` and is detached if the tag is ``false``.
    * - ``main_route_table``
-     - Use to specify the main routing table.
+     - Use to specify the main route table.
 This may be the name of an ``aws_route_table`` resource block that exists elsewhere in a cookbook, an actual ``aws_route_table`` resource block that exists in this recipe, or the name of the main route table in |amazon vpc|.
    * - ``main_routes``
      - Use to specify a |ruby hash| that defines the routes for the main route table.
 The destination (on the left side of the ``=>``) must be a |cidr| block.
 The target (on the right side of the ``=>``) may be the identifier for an internet gateway, an instance name, the identifier for network interface, a |chef provisioning| machine name, or a |chef provisioning| resource.